DANA-FARBER CANCER INSTITUTE

 Dedicated to Discovery…Committed to Care

-The academic appointment will be at the Instructor, Assistant or Associate Professor level at Harvard Medical School and determined by the applicant's credentials.
+The academic appointment will be at the Instructor/Assistant/Associate level at Harvard Medical School and determined by the applicant's credentials.
 Salary and benefits will be competitive with other institutions.
-Applicants should have an MD or equivalent degree and may also have an MPH or PhD or equivalent.
-MD/PhD degree and should be board certified or board eligible in Internal Medicine and Medical Oncology or Medical Genetics.
+Applicants should have an MD or MD/PhD degree and should be board certified or board eligible in Internal Medicine and Medical Oncology.

 Dana-Farber Cancer Institute